-We charge around 60 euros per person, one way and that is limited, by law, to a minimum of 2 people per van.
+We charge from around 75 euros per person (based on 4 people), one way and that is limited, by law, to a minimum of 2 people per van.
+We often offer heavy discounted prices for transfers taking place Monday – Fridays but you need to contact us directly to get our best price as these discounts are not always advertised.
 From Geneva to Val d’Isere takes around 2hours 45 minutes on a ‘normal’ weekday with 1st Lifts, Saturdays are usually around 3 hours.
 On peak weeks it can be longer, depending on traffic and weather.

 Geneva to Val d’Isere by taxi

-Not the cheapest way from Geneva to Val d’Isere, a taxi would be about €680 one way.
+Not the cheapest way from Geneva to Val d’Isere, a taxi can be about €680 one way.

 More often than not there are plenty of available taxis to be hailed from authorised taxi ranks outside Geneva airport, in town and at the main station.